 Your Balance Is a Critical Element to Your Overall Health

-By identifying the causes and solutions to correct balance issues, our specialists have helped thousands of individuals, just like you, to return to their normal daily routine without fear.
+By identifying the causes and solutions to correct balance issues, our specialists have helped thousands of families, just like yours, to return to their normal daily routine without fear.

 How Are Your Ears Involved in Balance?

-Your inner ear not only helps you to hear, but it also helps you to maintain your balance.
+Your inner ear not only helps you to hear but also helps you to maintain your balance.
 Within your inner ear is a structure shaped like a snail shell called the cochlea.
 Within this structure are a series of loops and canals referred to as the vestibular system.

 When normal, the vestibular system functions similar to the bubble used in a carpenter’s level.
 Three sets of semicircular canals and two sacs work together to detect linear motion, and when your body is out of balance, it sends a nerve signal to your brain, which then sends out instructions to other parts of your body to help you make the necessary adjustments.